-Saltbush is a native, salt-tolerant forage more suited to the warm climate and low rainfall areas of northern and central Victoria.
-It can be used to rehabilitate Class 2 (moderate) and Class 3 (severe) salt-affected soils that do not waterlog.
+Saltbush is a native, salt-tolerant forage.
+It is most suited to warm climates with low rainfall such as northern and central Victoria.
+It can be used to rehabilitate salt-affected soils — Class 2 (moderate) and Class 3 (severe) that do not waterlog.

-Neither type is suitable for areas dominated by Samphire, which is an indicator of high levels of salinity and water logging, and that conditions may be too wet for Saltbush to persist.
+Neither type is suitable for areas dominated by Samphire, which is an indicator of:

 Saltbush requires a combination of both warm temperatures (>25°C) and moderate moisture for its growth, so it is less suited to most areas in southern Victoria.

 With good management, saltbush can be a productive part of a grazing enterprise.
 Stands on less-saline areas can provide an opportunity to increase productivity by including inter-row species, such as medics.
 Land class or saline zone fencing to provide effective livestock control is a key to the success of saline rehabilitation with saltbush.

 Land clearing following European settlement has caused the watertable to rise across much of northern Victoria.

 In areas where watertables are within 2m of the surface, moisture can rise to the surface and evaporate — concentrating salts at the surface.
 The salt kills salt-sensitive vegetation.
 Salt-tolerant plants such as Sea Barley Grass dominate the area.
 Increasing levels of salts cause patches of bare ground known as scalds.

 - using moisture from deeper in the soil profile

 Winter rainfall then leaches salts into the soil.
 The top soil becomes less saline and can support more salt-sensitive forage plants, such as medics.